Barnier: No transition before Brexit divorce is settled

 By Eszter Zalan

-Following British prime minister Theresa May's speech last week, that was short on detail, the EU has urged for more clarity from the UK side during the start of the fourth round of Brexit talks on Monday (25 September),
+Following British prime minister Theresa May's speech last week, the EU has urged for more clarity from the UK side during the start of the fourth round of Brexit talks on Monday (25 September),

 "The EU is keen and eager to understand better how the UK government will translate the PM's speech into negotiating positions," the bloc chief negotiator Michel Barnier said when welcoming UK Brexit minister David Davis in Brussels.